rafiquecudjoe/dockerstats/README.md

 1. Clone the repository:

-2. Build and run using Docker Compose:
+2. Run using Docker Compose:

 ## 🖥️ Access
 Once running, open your browser and go to: